 (or another data visualization tool—see more options below)

-If you prefer other solutions—such as SPSS, Google Looker Studio, Power BI, or Tableau—note that while these are powerful, they aren’t specifically designed for survey data and consumer research like our platform.
+This section focuses on creating interactive survey reports using Standard Insights.
+If you prefer alternative solutions, such as SPSS, Google Looker Studio, Power BI, or Tableau, please note that while these tools are powerful, they aren’t specifically designed for survey data and consumer research, unlike our platform.

 You’ll find a comparison of data visualization solutions below.